treeowl/compact-sequences/CONTRIBUTING.md

 according to exactly the same principles, but with a lot more moving parts.

-Speaking of debit invariants, it will be very helpful for contributors to have some intuition around Okasaki's debit analysis framework.
+Speaking of debit invariants, contributors who want to really dig into the deep guts of these implementations should be somewhat familiar with Okasaki's debit analysis framework.
 This is explained very accessibly in
 [his thesis](http://www.cs.cmu.edu/~rwh/theses/okasaki.pdf),
 as well as